 "Play My Way" is voluntary and is just being offered initially to gamers registered with the casino's reward card program.

 Gamblers would never be cut off from betting.
 By enrolling, they merely get routine, onscreen notices as they approach or reach their limit.
-They likewise can change their betting ceiling or unenrolled at any time.
+They likewise can change their betting ceiling or unenrolled at any time from judi bola online.

 "It's simply a tool making that person aware of what's taking place and the decisions they're making."
 Warner said.